 Related: Flying spider - can spiders fly?

 Rosy maple moths are the smallest of silk moths.
 These cute bugs have thick fuzzy bright yellow, cream, or white bodies.
 Their wings have pink, red, yellow, white, or cream streaks.
-Their legs are usually pink.
+Their legs are usually covered in pink fuzz.

 If you live in North America, you might have seen little rosy maple moths.
 They live in deciduous forests and may also be seen in suburban areas.
 An adult rosy maple moth has no mouth and eats nothing.